The Man Your Man Could Smell Like: Additional materials

-Mustafa gained significant popularity and notoriety from the initial ads, and he and Old Spice capitalized by producing a plethora of online videos featuring Mustafa in-character.
-In a series of videos, Mustafa responded by video to numerous Twitter posts directed to Old Spice's Twitter account, including several videos directed towards celebrities.
-Other longer videos were created as well.

-In 2011, it was announced that Fabio would become the Old Spice spokesman, leading to criticism from fans of Mustafa.
-This led to a poll as to which spokesman viewers preferred.
-A "Mano a Mano" video was produced featuring a confrontation between the two.

-In 2015, Mustafa was pitted against Terry Crews, who stars in another ad campaign for Old Spice, as dueling spokesmen for Old Spice's "Timber" and "Bear Glove" scents.
-In the "Make a Smellmitment" crossover campaign, Mustafa advertises Timber (in some advertisements, Mustafa instead pitches another scent, "Swagger") in his usual deadpan, while Crews touts the virtues of Bear Glove in the high-energy, absurdist style common to what is seen in Crews's ad campaign.

 In 2018, Mustafa appeared in one of Tide's Super Bowl LII commercials.
 The ad was one of several crossovers in which other commercials (including other Procter & Gamble brands' advertising campaigns for Old Spice and Mr. Clean) segued into Tide ads because all of the clothes in them were fresh and clean, including Mustafa's white pants.
 In 2019, Mustafa appeared in an ad for Hulu that parodied these commercials.

 Reception

 The New York Daily News gave the initial ad a favorable mention, citing Mustafa's "wildly smug, cool-cat smooth dude persona", which "helped make the cologne commercial pop".
 People magazine's Blane Bachelor called Mustafa's monologue "sharply scripted" and his character "smug, and over the top".
-The commercial was a hit on video-sharing websites, such as YouTube, where it had already received over 60 million views by February 22, 2022.
+The commercial was a hit on video-sharing websites, such as YouTube, where it had received over 60 million views by February 22, 2022.
 In June 2010 the ad won the Grand Prix for film at the Cannes Lions International Advertising Festival, and in July 2010 it won a Primetime Emmy Award for Outstanding Commercial.

-The created feeling of connection between the Old Spice Man and the audience, which is also known as a parasocial relationship, formed an important part of the success of the campaign.
+The created feeling of connection between the Old Spice Man and the audience, known as a parasocial relationship, was important to the campaign's success.
 Overall this combined with the original ad series to become one of the "most popular viral campaigns in recent history".